Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Search strategy for at the muon collider

-The production of a $W$ boson in association with jets is a potential background, where the leptonically decaying $W$ boson provides one muon, and a second muon could arise from a jet being misidentified.
+In addition to the above processes, the other sub-dominant backgrounds are as follows: The production of a $W$ boson in association with jets is a potential background, where the leptonically decaying $W$ boson provides one muon, and a second muon could arise from a jet being misidentified.
 However, given the inherently low probability that a jet is misidentified as a muon, the contribution from this background channel is negligible. {Background events featuring leptonically decaying top-quark pairs ($t_{\ell}\bar{t}_{\ell}$) in association with jets also represent a potential source of background, as the ditop system naturally produces a final-state dimuon signature through leptonic decays.
-However, the corresponding cross section is relatively low, with values of $4.7 \times 10^{-5}$~pb ($1.10 \times 10^{-4}$~pb) at a C.O.M. energy of $\sqrt{s} = 10$~TeV (5~TeV), respectively.
+However, the corresponding cross-section is relatively low, with values of $4.7 \times 10^{-5}$~pb ($1.10 \times 10^{-4}$~pb) at a C.O.M. energy of $\sqrt{s} = 10$~TeV ($5$~TeV), respectively.
 Furthermore, applying a \( b \)-veto effectively suppresses this background to a negligible level, allowing it to be safely ignored in the analysis.
 Similarly, the $t_h\bar{t}_h Z_{\ell}$ ($t_\ell\bar{t}_\ell Z_{h}$) process, involving a hadronically (leptonically) decaying top-quark pair and a leptonically (hadronically) decaying $Z$ boson, could potentially mimic the signal topology.
-This process also has a relatively low cross section of $6.01 \times 10^{-6}$~pb ($1.65 \times 10^{-5}$~pb) at $\sqrt{s} = 10$~TeV (5~TeV).
-Similar to the $t_{\ell}\bar{t}_{\ell}+$ jets scenario, implementing $b$ veto ensures that the contribution from this channel is also rendered negligible. } \end{enumerate}
+This process also has a relatively low cross-section of $6.01 \times 10^{-6}$~pb ($1.65 \times 10^{-5}$~pb) at $\sqrt{s} = 10$~TeV ($5$~TeV).
+Similar to the $t_{\ell}\bar{t}_{\ell}+$ jets scenario, implementing $b$ veto ensures that the contribution from this channel is also rendered negligible. }